 Nowadays, the roles are reversed.
 The efforts that buyers must put in while discovering and analyzing what they need are in their control – Thanks to the internet!

 In today’s day and age, the buyer is savvy and knowledgeable.
-Thus, small business owners can implement the following strategies to capture their buyer’s interest.
+Thus, growing business owners can implement the following strategies to capture their buyer’s interest.

 Meet Your Buyer’s Preferences